 Licentiate seminar application

-You should prepare your licentiate seminar application well in advance – ideally three months or more – of your chosen defence date.
+You should prepare your licentiate seminar application well in advance, ideally three months or more before your planned licentiate seminar date.

 - Book a venue for your chosen defence date on a weekday during semester-time.
 The venue must be located in the Stockholm region so that KI’s students and staff can attend.
 Venues are booked through your own department.

-- Contact your opponent and the members of the Examination Board to make sure that they are available on the date in question, and that the board members are able to take part in the preliminary review of the constituent papers of your thesis.
-Appoint a coordinator from the board and inform him/her of his/her role (see Information for the Examination Board and Seminar Chairperson, licentiate thesis).
+- Contact your members of the Examination Board to make sure that they are available on the date in question, and that the board members are able to take part in the preliminary review of the constituent papers of your thesis.
+Propose a coordinator from the examination board and inform them of their role (see Information to Examination Board and Defence Chairperson, licentiate thesis.
+One or more of the Examination Board members may digitally participate, provided that the licentiate seminar can be carried out with high quality.
+Read more about digital participation in public defence (and licentiate seminar).

-- Contact the printing shop to find out how long it will take to have your thesis printed.
+- Contact the printer to find out how long it will take to have your thesis printed.
 Request permission to publish from the relevant journals and obtain an ISBN.
 See Printing your thesis.

-- Part 1 comprises form no. 6 (in the original), and a number of compulsory and other possibly required annexes.
+- Part 1 includes form no. 6, and a number of compulsory and other possibly required annexes.

-- Part 2 comprises a copy of form no. 6, copies of all ethical applications and permits, and the constituent papers of your thesis, including manuscripts, in full (manuscripts may be incomplete).
+- The constituent papers of your thesis, including manuscripts, in full (manuscripts may be incomplete).
+See instructions on the form.

-The Examination Board is to be so composed that the members’ combined expertise covers the entire field of the thesis.
+The goal of the Examination Board’s composition is that the members total expertise should cover the entire area of the thesis.

-At least one member of the Examination Board is to belong to an institution other than KI and have no current affiliation with the university.
-No more than one member, although not the coordinator, may belong to your department.
+At least one member of the Examination Board is to belong to a university other than KI and have no current affiliation with KI.
+No more than one member, although not the coordinator, may belong to your or your supervisor’s department.

 All members are to be docents or professors, although in exceptional cases, the Dissertation Committee may approve a proposed member who holds neither position.
-To apply for an exemption from the regulations, a letter of explanation and a CV (including list of publications) of the person in question is to be appended to your application.
+To apply for an exemption from the regulations, a letter explaining as to why the proposed member possesses such a unique scientific subject competence that it is not possible to find another unbiased docent or professor.
+Additionally, a CV including a list of publications for the proposed member must be attached to the application.

 Avoiding conflict of interest (COI)

-Demands on the impartiality and objectivity of the Examination Board members are extremely high.
-This is in your interests, as such demands help to prevent subsequent allegations of irregularities.
+The requirements on the impartiality and objectivity of the Examination Board members are extremely high.
+The reason is to protect the doctoral student from any circumstances where claims are brought up that the process did not run correctly.
 If there is the slightest reason for others to doubt the objectivity of the Examination Board, it would mean that your interests have not been looked after sufficiently.

 COI as defined by the Administrative Procedure Act